 As it was then, so it is now.

 None of us should be so prideful as to place ourselves among the few who remained with Christ as he underwent his suffering and death.
-The apostle Paul reminds us, lest any of us think more of ourselves than we should, that all have sinned, all have fallen short.
+The Apostle Paul reminds us, lest any of us think more of ourselves than we should, that all have sinned, all have fallen short (Rom.
+3:23).

 It is only in an attitude of humility that one can truly enter into the mysteries of Holy Week and appreciate their meaning and understand their purpose.

-Unless we admit our refusals, repent of our sins, and have the same attitude as Christ, “who humbled himself and emptied himself of glory,” we choose to lurk in the dark rather than walk with the Lord Jesus into his light.
+Unless we admit our refusals, repent of our sins, and have the same attitude as Christ, who “emptied himself, taking the form of a servant” (Phil.
+2:7), we choose to lurk in the dark rather than walk with the Lord Jesus into his light.

 Humility is the one thing we need this Holy Week.